ali222002/Bomberman/README.md

 ___
 ## Description
-A bomberman game based on legendary DynaBlaster.
+A bomberman game based on legendary DynaBlaster game.

 ___
 ## Usage